ShuklaGroup/Sodium_binding/README.md

 - Visulazation states of CB1 and CB2 structures to depict sodium binding from intracellular direction as shown in Figure 5C, 5D.

 ## Figure_6
--python code to generate TPT calculations as shown in Figure 6A and Figure 6B.
+- python code to generate TPT calculations as shown in Figure 6A and Figure 6B.